 2. Pass the Plateau

 Plateaus are part and parcel of any training process.
-Running for weight loss is no exception.
+Running for burning belly fat is no exception.
 That’s why you need to get ready for them and know exactly what to do to get pass them.

 When it comes to it, weight loss is a matter of doing your math.